sparkleformation/sparkle_formation/docs/nested-stacks.md

 When the final template file is compiled SparkleFormation will not bubble the `Address` parameter to the root stack.
-Because `template_b` defines an output the a matching name, SparkleFormation automatically uses that output value:
+Because `template_b` defines an output with a matching name, SparkleFormation automatically uses that output value:

 ~~~json